Honey Balsamic Pork Tenderloin

 Honey Balsamic Pork Tenderloin Marinade:

-- 1/4 cup jam ( Iused triple berry which I had on hand,but any red/fruity jam works well)
+- jam ( Iused triple berry which I had on hand,but any red/fruity jam works well)

 Whisk all the marinade ingredients together in a bowl then reserve 1/4 cup of the marinade for the glaze.
 Pour the marinade into a large zip top bag, add the tenderloin and roll the meat around until it’s coated.

-You can marinate the pork all day if have the time and remember to get it started early ~ it’ll only add to the taste, but believe me, it’s not necessary for delicious results every time.
-When I made it the last time my husband commented that it’s the “juiciest pork I’ve ever eaten in my life”.
+You can marinate the pork all day if have the time and remember to get it started early, but it’s not necessary for delicious results.
+My husband calls this the “juiciest pork I’ve ever eaten in my life”.